BPL-v2/PathOfBuildingHttpServer/README.md

 - Path of Building
 - Path of Building PoE2

+to expose endpoints to create PoB exports from GGGs PoE API character data.
 The repository keeps the server logic here and pulls the PoB runtimes separately for local development and CI.

 ## Local development